eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 ### Create connection

-Create a new connection by sending an HTTP request.
+Create a new connection by sending an HTTP `POST` request:
-<br/>`POST .../connections`
+`POST /api/2/connections`

 ```json
 {